Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Proposed SFCHD Dataset

 Existing helmet datasets are insufficient to meet the requirements of practical scenarios.
-In this work, we collected real-world images from chemical plants and construct a high-quality safety clothing and helmet dataset for object detection.
-In the following, we introduce the construction principles, annotation principle, data details, and potential tasks of the proposed TCRSF dataset.
+In this work, we collect real-world images from chemical plants and construct a high-quality safety clothing and helmets dataset for object detection.
+In the following, we introduce the construction principles, data details, and potential tasks of the proposed SFCHD dataset.